 There are many I/O ports.
 There are two USB 3.0 ports located on the left side of the Router, and around are six Gigabit LAN ports, one WAN (Internet) port, one SPF + LAN port, and the Power, Reset, and LED On/Off buttons.
 The R9000 supports Ethernet Port Combination, allowing you to combine two LAN ports (port 1 and port 2) with improving file transfer speeds to compatible aggregation devices, such as network switches and network-attached storage (NAS).
 The 10G SPF+ LAN port, a feature commonly found in business routers, is used to connect the R9000 to 10 gigabit Ethernet devices, such as business servers and switches.

-Powered by a 1.7GHz quad-core CPU, the R9000 is a dual-band, quad-thread 802.11ac Router that can reach speeds of 800Mbps on the 2.4GHz band and 1,733Mbps on the 5GHz band.
-The TP-Link Talon supports 802.11ad networks, operates on the 60GHz band, and has a (theoretical) transfer rate of up to 4,600Mbps.
-However, to take advantage of 802.11ad speeds, all clients must have WiFi circuits that support 802.11ad networks, and according to this article, they are few and far between.
-The technology is ideal for transferring large volumes of data and streaming 4K video, but it cannot penetrate walls and is limited to communication within the same room.
+With a 1.7GHz quad-core CPU, the R9000 is a dual-band, quad-thread 802.11ac Router with a transfer speed of 800Mbps on the 2.4GHz band and 1,733Mbps on the 5GHz band.
+Supporting 802.11ad networks, the TP-Link Talon operates in the 60GHz band and boasts a transfer rate of 4,600Mbps (theoretically).
+Unfortunately, for the 802.11ad speeds to work, each client must have WiFi circuitry supporting 802.11ad networks; however, from what this article claims, hardly any have it.
+The tech excels at transferring large data and streaming 4K video but cannot go through walls, restricting communication to the scope of the same room.

-The R9000 supports MU-MIMO data transmission, sending data to MU-MIMO-compatible clients concurrently, rather than sequentially, and beamforming, directing the WiFi signal to specific clients, rather than to specific clients over a broad spectrum.
-Additionally, this Router supports 160MHz WiFi, also available on the Linksys WRT3200ACM MU-MIMO Gigabit WiFi Router.
-That essentially doubles the 80MHz channel width on the 5GHz band to achieve faster transfer rates, but there’s no way to test this feature, as 160MHz clients aren’t available yet.
-Other key features of the R9000 include automatic backups to the Amazon Drive cloud-based storage service and support for Plex Media Server, allowing you to manage and share photos, videos, and audio files stored on the R9000 USB hard drive is connected.
+The R9000 supports MU-MIMO data transmission, sending data simultaneously to MU-MIMO-compatible clients instead of sequentially, and beamforming, which directs WiFi signals towards particular clients instead of dispersing them all over the frequency spectrum.
+This Router also supports 160MHz WiFi, much like the Linksys WRT3200ACM MU-MIMO Gigabit WiFi Router.
+This feature basically doubles the 80MHz channel width on the 5GHz band for quicker transfer speeds, but, unfortunately, there is currently no way to investigate this as no 160MHz clients exist yet.
+Other important function R9000 bare is backing up automatically to Amazon Drive cloud-based storage service and supporting Plex Media Server to manage and share photos, videos, and audio files stored on R9000 USB hard drives that’s connected.

 You can use the Netgear Genie web-based control panel or the Genie mobile app to manage the R9000.
 The home page contains basic Internet and Wireless settings.
 Here you can also view attached devices (IP and MAC addresses), set up Guest Networks, configure Plex Media Servers, view Amazon Drive backup settings, and enable preferences.
 ReadySHARE printers and shared memory.
 You can also enable Parental Controls to limit internet time and block specific websites, but you’ll have first to download the web or mobile app.